CGAL/cgal-mediawiki-docker/README.md

 > docker run --rm --name mysql -e MYSQL_ROOT_PASSWORD=PASSWD -e MYSQL_USER=cgalwiki -e MYSQL_PASSWORD=PASSWD -e MYSQL_DATABASE=cgalwikidb mysql

- This will create a database called cgalwikidb and a user 'cgalwiki' that has superuser access but only for cgalwikidb.
+This will create a database called `cgalwikidb` and a user `cgalwiki` that has superuser access but only for `cgalwikidb`.
 Then you need to load the wiki's database.

 To execute a dump, you can call

  > docker exec [container's name] sh -c 'exec mysqldump --all-databases -uroot -p"$MYSQL_ROOT_PASSWORD"' > [host's path to dump.sql]